 The fuselage assembly

 has been made very straight forward thanks to the moulded tray.
 This holds the servos, switch and ballast tube.
-It does not arrive fixed, making the cuts for the fittings is very simple
+The tray does not arrive fixed, making the cuts for the fittings very simple

 and safe away from the rest of the fuselage.
 It also makes threading